peterhinch/micropython-async/TUTORIAL.md

     print('Done')
 ```

-**Note** It is bad practice to issue the close() method to a de-scheduled
+**Note** It is bad practice to issue the `close` or `throw` methods of a
-coro.
-This subverts the scheduler by causing the coro to execute code even
+de-scheduled coro.
+This subverts the scheduler by causing the coro to execute
-though descheduled.
+code even though descheduled.
 This is likely to have unwanted consequences.

 ###### [Contents](./TUTORIAL.md#contents)